Healthcare Marketing: Here’s What You Need to Know in 2024

 5.3.
 Online Communities

 • Creating a company-specific online community: Think of a forum or social media group where healthcare professionals and patients can discuss their pain points and potential solutions.
+Don't just encourage positive reviews; respond to negative reviews politely as well to build more trust.

 • Participating in other online communities: You can become vocal in patient advocacy groups or healthcare professional forums.
 The goal is to establish yourself as an expert in your field.